Go Back Team-BHP > Team-BHP > Team-BHP Advice > On buying a car

 4. Original invoice: Take a look at the car’s original invoice.
 Details like the chassis and engine numbers can be found here.

-Odometer tampering: Artificially lowering a car’s odometer is common malpractice in the used market.
+Odometer tampering: Artificially lowering a car’s odometer is a common malpractice in the used market.
 Most cars sold by dealers from the unorganized segment have had their odometers clocked back.
-There are not many ways to check for odometer accuracy but look at the service records for inconsistencies.
+Audit the service records for inconsistencies.
+Call the dealer / workshop (where the car was maintained) to procure historical data on the car's odometer readings at each visit (dealers always maintain these records).
 The date of tyre manufacture may also indicate the actual mileage traveled.

 Don’t judge a book by its cover: Even if a car looks like a great bargain, don’t get too excited.
 Calmly check to make sure that the beauty is more than skin deep.